Use drugs to treat the various aspects of disease pathology.

 To test whether starting before age 3 years is beneficial, a clinical trial is ongoing in 1-30 month old DMD patients.
 Patients take high doses of prednisone only twice per week to lower the chance of side effects.

 CAT1004 (edasalonexent) is an anti-inflammatory drug developed by Catabasis.
 It has been tested in healthy adults.
 A two stage phase 1/2 study in DMD patients has recently been completed.
 Edasalonexent was safe and well tolerated.
 No anti-inflammatory effect could be picked up by MRI when comparing placebo and treatment groups after 12 weeks of treatment.
 All boys were then switched to the high dose group.
 After 48-60 weeks of treatment, muscle function seems to be stabilized compared to the progression before treatment initiation.
 Patients still receive treatment in an open label phase.
 A phase 3 confirmatory trial is currently ongoing.
+Results are expected in the second half of 2020.

 Marathon Pharmaceuticals has conducted an open label study for deflazacort in the US in DMD patients which was at the time not marketed.
 They have obtained approval for treatment of DMD in the US by the FDA.
 PTC has obtained the rights to deflazacort in the US and is currently marketing the drug.